ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-ice-anal-datamart_en.md

 [TOC](../../readme_en.md) > [MSC data](../readme_en.md) > [GDPS](readme_gdps_en.md) > GDPS on MSC Datamart

-# Global ice analysis data in NetCDF format
+# Global ice analysis data

 Environment and Climate Change Canada provides global sea-ice analysis fields produced by its operational [Global Deterministic Prediction System (GDPS)](readme_gdps_en.md) and interpolated to a rotated latitude-longitude grid with 0.09 x 0.09 degree resolution.
 The data files are in NetCDF format (NetCDF-4 classic model) and comply with the Climate and Forecast Conventions.